 Making Decaf Cold Brew Iced Coffee at Home

-All you need to whip up a batch of decaf cold brew are a few ingredients along with coffee beans and a container to steep and strain the mixture:
+All you need to whip up a batch of decaf cold brew is coffee beans and a container to steep and strain the mixture:

 - Decaffeinated coffee beans.
 I prefer Starbucks Decaf Espresso but you can use any decaf coffee that you choose.
 Make sure that you get it coarsely ground.
 You do not want the “fine ground” that you would use if you were brewing it.
 Of course, you can also use caffeinated beans if you prefer.